 JUnit test cases are used to check our application code, whether they are working according to the requirement or not.
 The Jacoco Maven plugins can be easily integrated with the spring boot applications

 We can run our JUnit test cases in Eclipse/STS IDE by right-clicking on the project/file/test method > Run as> JUnit Test.
 But this method does not generate any report and hence that may not be helpful if we are automating the build with CI/CD pipeline.

 Surefire is a test framework project.
 Apache Maven provides plugin support for Surefire.
-We can add this plugin details into our application’s pom.xml file to enable the maven command.
+We can add these plugin details into our application’s pom.xml file to enable the maven command.
 The maven build process uses this plugin to run the JUnit test cases and generate the test report.

 Maven also provides JaCoCo(Java code coverage) plugin.
 This plugin enables the Maven command to generate code coverage reports.

-In this article, we will learn how to add the Surefire and the JaCoCo Maven plugin details into pom.xml of our spring boot application.
+In this article, we will learn how to add the Surefire and the JaCoCo Maven plugin details into the pom.xml of our spring boot application.

 Maven Surefire plugin

-We can add the below plugin details to the pom.xml file to generate surefire report during Maven build.
-This will run the available test cases and generate the Surefire reports under the directory: target/surefire-reports/ during build Maven process.
+We can add the below plugin details to the pom.xml file to generate the surefire report during Maven build.
+This will run the available test cases and generate the Surefire reports under the directory: target/surefire-reports/ during the build Maven process.

 <build> <plugins> <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-surefire-plugin</artifactId> </plugin> </plugins> <build>